 Things to Remember

-- It is used when we have huge datasets and we have to keep track of the values of any cell.
+- It is used when we have huge datasets, and we have to keep track of any cell’s values.

-- If the value stored in that particular cell changes, also get updated in watch window every time there is any change in cell value.
+- If the value stored in that particular cell changes, it also gets updated in the watch window every time there is any change in cell value.

 - Hotkey to add a watch window: (Alt+M+W).